puybr/terraform-aws-ecs-cicd/fargate/README.md

 ## Terraform State
 - Terraform uses state data to remember which object corresponds to each resource in the configuration
 - The state is stored in the default "`terraform.tfstate`" file
-- List the Terraform state:
+- List the local Terraform state:
 ```sh
 terraform state list
 ```